 The epitome of picture-perfect, a string of cabins are nestled along a crystal clear river with mountain views—fishing along this strip of water is superb.
 Striking in the winter or summer, the location is front and center of reasons to stay here.
-And this isn’t just any inn, it’s a Jackson Hole inn, meaning plenty of ritzy upgrades like a glistening spa and pristinely decorated accommodations.
-Breakfast is complimentary, and you’d never know it thanks to the gourmet nature of the offerings.
-Located close to the town square, it’s closest to Snow King Mountain, but a mere few minutes drive from Jackson Hole Mountain Resort, where you absolutely should take the tram to a little waffle serving shack at the peak.
+And this isn’t just any inn.
+It’s a Jackson Hole inn, meaning plenty of ritzy upgrades like a glistening spa and pristinely decorated accommodations.
+Breakfast is complimentary, and you’d never know it, thanks to the gourmet nature of the offerings.
+Located close to the town square, it’s closest to Snow King Mountain but a mere few minutes drive from Jackson Hole Mountain Resort, where you absolutely should take the tram to a little waffle serving shack at the peak.

 Let’s start with the ambient pool space dripping with statement drapes and other awe-inspiring decor.
 With a wooden interior, a garage-style door opens the space to the outside during warmer months.
 The exterior of the lodge looks like a mesh between a fine hotel and a cabin, and snow-capped mountains create an awesome background.
-Breakfast is more than adequate with a diversity of mouthwatering choices.
+Breakfast is more than adequate, with a diversity of mouthwatering choices.

 A bit more airy and less cabin-like, the Huff House Inn is a refreshing take on lodging in the area.
 Aside from the 5 available rooms in the inn, there are bright cabins available as well.
 Breakfast is diverse with healthy options to choose from like veggie infused omelets and eggs benedict, and of course, you’ll get fresh baked cookies through the day.

-Owned by former Olympians, the Alpine House will make you melt the moment you walk into the adorable Scandinavian style structure.
+Owned by former Olympians, the Alpine House will make you melt the moment you walk into the adorable Scandinavian-style structure.
 Funny murals accent the walls beside the honor bar, where you’ll also find scones, cakes and warm tea available all day.
 Breakfast is made to order, and you’ll be able to adjust it to your tastes.
-Rooms have fireplaces and super plush beds, and the cabins, just a few steps down the outside walkways, are impressively spacious, and most importantly, oh so cozy.
+Rooms have fireplaces and super plush beds, and the cabins, just a few steps down the outside walkways, are impressively spacious and, most importantly, oh-so-cozy.